mat-1/repl-talk-api/README.md

 The short description written by a user on their profile.
 + `organization`
 The organization that the user is a part of.
 This can be None.
 See *Organization*
-+ `subscription`
-The subscription that the user has.
-This can be None.
-See *Subscription*
 + `first_name`
 What the user set as their first name in their profile
 + `last_name`